Understanding your insurance.

 Excess Liability Coverage

 Liability coverage that is written to provide higher Limits than those available in the Primary policy.
 This policy is only liable after the Primary policy has paid its full Limits for a covered loss.
-It is used where higher Limits of liability are needed, but the primary carrier is unwilling or unable to provide such Limits.
+It is used where higher Limits of liability are needed, but the primary insurance company is unwilling or unable to provide such Limits.
 The Primary policy may provide Limits of 15/30/5 and the Excess policy 85/270/45 to provide total Limits of 100/300/50.

 Language in a policy (or which may be endorsed onto a policy) which specifies that a given circumstance is not covered.
 An example would be intentional acts of the insured.
 If an insured were to damage property or cause bodily injury on purpose, the policy will not provide coverage due to the intentional acts exclusion.
 Another example would be the Named Driver Exclusion, which states that if a designated person specified by name is driving the automobile at the time of loss, the policy will not provide coverage.